NFL DFS picks, lineups, daily fantasy strategy for Steelers vs. Bengals on Thursday Night Football

 The Week 7 NFL schedule opens with an AFC North rivalry game with the Cincinnati Bengals hosting the Pittsburgh Steelers on 'Thursday Night Football.'
 Kickoff is scheduled for 8:15 p.m.
 ET at Paycor Stadium.
 The over/under is 43.5 points.
 The game features a strong NFL DFS player pool, with big names like Aaron Rodgers, DK Metcalf, Jaylen Warren, Ja'Marr Chase, Tee Higgins, and Chase Brown taking center stage.
 Finding undervalued players at a cheap price is still the key to building a winning NFL DFS strategy in Showdown contests -- especially with this matchup featuring so many big-name players, who will likely be popular NFL DFS picks.

-Should you target potential DFS values like Jonnu Smith, Noah Fant, Calvin Austin III or Joe Flacco to pair with the bigger-name players for Thursday Night Football DFS lineups and NFL DFS stacks?
+Should you target potential DFS values like Pat Freiermuth, Kenneth Gainwell or Andrei Iosivas to pair with the bigger-name players for Thursday Night Football DFS lineups and NFL DFS stacks?
 Before making any NFL DFS picks for Bengals vs. Steelers on Thursday Night Football on sites like DraftKings and FanDuel, be sure to check out the NFL DFS lineup advice, strategy and player stacks from SportsLine NFL daily Fantasy expert Jimmie Kaylor.

 New users can also target the latest Underdog promo code, which may include a play $5, get $100 offer: